National Register of Historic Places listings in Val Verde County, Texas

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Val Verde County, Texas.
-There are seven districts and four individual properties listed on the National Register in the county.
+There are seven districts and five individual properties listed on the National Register in the county.
 These include one National Historic Landmark District, one State Historic Site, one State Antiquities Landmark, and one Recorded Texas Historic Landmark.

 Current listings

 The publicly disclosed locations of National Register properties and districts may be seen in a mapping service provided.